Centre for Civil and Building Services Engineering (CCiBSE)

 • Ballestero E., Aygün H., Jiménez N., Groby J. P., Dance S., and Romero-García V., 2019, “Experimental validation of deep-subwavelength diffusion by acoustics meta-diffusers”.
 Journal of Applied Physics Letters.
 Vol 115.
 (Impact factor, 3.597) https://doi.org/10.1063/1.5114877.

 The Coastal Hazards Group in CCiBSE specialises in understanding the interaction of extreme seas with the built environment.
-The research develops an understanding of the forces, sediment scours and other failure modes at coastal structures, helping engineers to mitigate the effects extreme coastal inundations.
+The research develops an understanding of the forces, sediment scours, and other failure modes at coastal structures, helping engineers to mitigate the effects of extreme coastal inundations.
 This is achieved through a combination of physical and numerical modelling techniques.

 David has expertise in physical modelling of sediment scour, and fluid structure interactions.